Tools#

 This can be used to edit files, without having to rewrite the whole file.

-Only one patch block can be written per codeblock.
+Only one patch block can be written per tool use.
 Extra ORIGINAL/UPDATED blocks will be ignored.

 Try to keep the patch as small as possible.
 Avoid placeholders, as they may make the patch fail.